Syllabus

 PREP: Most modules either have assigned readings or surveys/experiments.
 All material is freely available and posted on Canvas or the course website.
 Student are expected to complete the assigned material before classes where the material is discussed.

 APPLY: At the end of each week or every other week, you will also have some formative assignments or project milestones due.
-These assignments will help you build on the skills you learn in class and review through the quiz, and apply them to actual tasks and problems you may encounter in psychological research.
+These assignments will help you build on the skills you learn in class, and apply them to actual tasks and problems you may encounter in psychological research.

 Course Schedule